Breathe (2017 film): Critical response

-The New York Times writer Jeannette Catsoulis gave a mixed review on the film stating that the film's true purpose "is smothered by a cloying fairy tale romance that turns every challenge the couple faces into a lark".
-She did, however, go on to praise the actors but stated that they were held back by the script noting that "Mr. Garfield smiles broadly through episodes of near-suffocation and bloody sputum, while Ms. Foy embodies the buck-up-and-carry-on mentality that William Nicholson’s screenplay demands".
-The Hollywood Reporter writer Stephen Dalton also agreed that the film "feels more like Downton Abbey with a medical subplot than a serious biopic about an astoundingly able disabled man and his devoted wife".
-On the main cast, he stated that,"Breathe paints them as borderline saints, flattening their humanity and carefully glossing over potentially tricky subjects, notably sexual matters.
+The New York Times writer Jeannette Catsoulis gave a mixed review, stating that the film's true purpose "is smothered by a cloying fairy tale romance that turns every challenge the couple faces into a lark".
+She went on to praise the actors, but stated that they were held back by the script: "Mr. Garfield smiles broadly through episodes of near-suffocation and bloody sputum, while Ms. Foy embodies the buck-up-and-carry-on mentality that William Nicholson's screenplay demands".
+The Hollywood Reporter writer Stephen Dalton wrote that the film "feels more like Downton Abbey with a medical subplot than a serious biopic about an astoundingly able disabled man and his devoted wife".
+Of the main cast, he stated that"Breathe paints them as borderline saints, flattening their humanity and carefully glossing over potentially tricky subjects, notably sexual matters.
 Foy's performance, perky with a hint of steel, mostly rises above these limitations.
 But Garfield is inevitably hampered by a role that restricts him to little more than nodding and grinning.
-Tom Hollander also does double duty as Diana’s twin brothers, his dual role seemingly an excuse for some creaky comic banter and slick visual effects".
+Tom Hollander also does double duty as Diana's twin brothers, his dual role seemingly an excuse for some creaky comic banter and slick visual effects".

-The New Zealand Herald writer Toby Woollaston praised Serkis' directing suggesting that "his attention to the film's technical minutia elevates it beyond a mere actorly drama".
-He also praised the cast, specifically Garfield who "climbs wholeheartedly into the role of Robin and delivers a convincing performance despite only having his face to act with".
-IndieWire writer Eric Kohn praised Garfield and Foy's performances noting that "Foy [...] gives a fragile, sincere performance as Robin's endlessly supportive partner, but Garfield ultimately emerges as the real draw.
-With subtle facial tics, he’s able to convey a range of attitudes that serve as the movie’s soulful core".
-The Sydney Morning Herald writer Sandra Hall agreed that the movie is one of the "cheeriest" and often "there are times when the film's unassailable optimism gets in the way of its credibility".
-Los Angeles Times writer Robert Abele called the film a "clichéd execution" noting that "Garfield and Foy, tasked with packing a whole marriage into one film, easily convey the attractiveness of being an indomitable team, but rarely get to plumb the depths of anything else".
+Toby Woollaston in The New Zealand Herald praised Serkis's directing, suggesting that "his attention to the film's technical minutia elevates it beyond a mere actorly drama".
+He also praised the cast, specifically Garfield, who "climbs wholeheartedly into the role of Robin and delivers a convincing performance despite only having his face to act with".

+IndieWire writer Eric Kohn praised Garfield and Foy's performances, noting that "Foy [...] gives a fragile, sincere performance as Robin's endlessly supportive partner, but Garfield ultimately emerges as the real draw.
+With subtle facial tics, he's able to convey a range of attitudes that serve as the movie's soulful core".
+The Sydney Morning Herald writer Sandra Hall agreed that the movie is one of the "cheeriest", and "there are times when the film's unassailable optimism gets in the way of its credibility".

+Los Angeles Times writer Robert Abele called the film a "clichéd execution", noting that "Garfield and Foy, tasked with packing a whole marriage into one film, easily convey the attractiveness of being an indomitable team, but rarely get to plumb the depths of anything else".